Special Elections: Is There a Better Way?

 What Kind of Government Do We Have?

 Under a republic, there are sub-types.
 We live in a Constitutional federal (federation) presidential republic.
-That’s a bit of a mouthful, so it’s easier to just say a democracy, even if that is not quite accurate.
-We should shorten it to republic, instead, but the term democracy is of such long standing use, that is unlikely to happen.
+That’s a bit of a mouthful, so it’s easier to just say a democracy, even if that is not precisely accurate.
+We could shorten it to republic, instead, but the term democracy is of such long standing use, that is unlikely to happen.

-When our government was first formed, after the 1787 Constitutional Convention, a woman approached Benjamin Franklin, and inquired, “Well, what do we have?
+When our government was first formed, after the 1787 Constitutional Convention, the story goes, a woman approached Benjamin Franklin, and inquired, “Well, what do we have?
 A republic or a monarchy?”
 His swift reply was, “A republic, if you can keep it.”

 Of course, the key to ‘keeping it’ is active participation in the voting process.
 As we see almost daily in the news, this process has become quite subverted by big money interests, but that’s a whole different article.